Journal Information

 PALAIOS is the journal of choice in which to publish innovative research on all aspects of past and present life from which geological, biological, chemical, and atmospheric processes can be deciphered and applied to finding solutions to past and future geological and paleontological problems.
 PALAIOS reserves the right to reject manuscripts based on prior publication of substantial portions of text, data, or conclusions, including those published in a language other than English or through electronic media such as websites.

-Previous Editor: M. Gabriela Mangano, University of Saskatchewan
+Previous Editor: Martin Zuschin, University of Vienna

 Associate Editors